Jerry Lee Lewis

 Jerry Lee was the subject of the movie, "Great Balls of Fire," charting his rise to fame.
 Starring Dennis Quaid, it was a so-so film since no mere mortal actor could possible capture Jerry Lee's wild, manic, unbridled personality.
 Lewis has made it into the Rock and Roll Hall of Fame and even has a star on Hollywood 's Walk of Fame.

 Jerry Lee was The Killer.
 And the nickname says it all.
 He was simply the wildest, craziest, most talented, madman to ever play Rock 'n' Roll.
-And just to prove it to any doubters, he returned to the studio, with help from a "cast of dozens" including John Fogerty, Jimmy Page, Eric Clapton, Willie Nelson and Rod Stewart - not to mention various Rolling Stones (Mick, Keith and Ronnie)- to record the '06 release, "Last Man Standing."
+And just to prove it to any doubters, he returned to the studio, with help from a "cast of dozens" including John Fogerty, Jimmy Page, Eric Clapton, Willie Nelson and Rod Stewart - not to mention various Rolling Stones (Mick Jagger, Keith Richards and Ronnie Wood)- to record the '06 release, "Last Man Standing."

-Many of the same musicians (Kid Rock, Fogerty, Richards, Woods, Clapton and Nelson) appeared on '10's "Mean Old Man" along with Solomon Burke, Sheryl Crow, Merle Haggard, Mick Jagger, Kris Kristofferson, John Mayer, Slash and Ringo Starr.
+Many of the same musicians (Kid Rock, Fogerty, Jagger, Richards, Wood, Clapton and Nelson) appeared on '10's "Mean Old Man" along with Solomon Burke, Sheryl Crow, Merle Haggard, Kris Kristofferson, John Mayer, Slash and Ringo Starr.

 The Rhino set "Original Sun Greatest Hits" digs deeper and provides additional breathtaking performances.
 In the mid '60s, Lewis returned to England (the site of his downfall) and was given the welcome he should have received initially.
 He went on to record a live album at the infamous Star Club (The Beatles' early '60s roost) in Hamburg.
 The album shows Jerry Lee in all his intoxicating brilliance.